MASCOT Icon

 How Multi-Agent Coordination Enables Better Support

-The Anchor: Provides emotional validation and establishes trust with the user.
+The Anchor: provides emotional validation and establishes trust with the user.

-The Catalyst: Offers cognitive reframing and encourages deeper reflection.
+The Catalyst: offers cognitive reframing and encourages deeper reflection.

-The Beacon: Provides growth-oriented perspectives and positive reinforcement.
+The Beacon: provides growth-oriented perspectives and positive reinforcement.

-Meta-Agent: Coordinates turn-taking to ensure diverse, non-redundant contributions.
+Director: coordinates turn-taking to ensure diverse, non-redundant contributions.

 BibTeX